erdogduemir/erdogduemir.github.io/sugovern/Developer Documentation.md

 Note that the code uses some external functions, such as `stringsEquals`, which is a custom implementation of string comparison, and `voter_token.balanceOf`, which retrieves the balance of a voter's tokens.

+- `getProposalName()`: This function retrieves an array of proposal names.
+It loops through all proposals and adds the name of each proposal to an array called `myprops`.
+The function then returns this array.

+- `getDaoid()`: This function retrieves the DAO ID.
+It simply returns the value of the `dao_id` variable.

+- `has_yk_priviliges(address chk)`: This function checks whether the given address has YK (Yieldly Token) privileges.
+It first checks if the balance of YK tokens of the given address is greater than or equal to 1.
+If this condition is satisfied, it returns `true`.
+Otherwise, it retrieves the current DAO using the `factory.getCurrentDAO()` function and checks whether any of the parent DAOs have a YK balance greater than or equal to 1 * 10^18.
+If this condition is satisfied, it returns `true`.
+Otherwise, it returns `false`.

+- `getProposalDescription()`: This function retrieves an array of proposal descriptions.
+It loops through all proposals and adds the description of each proposal to an array called `myprops`.
+The function then returns this array.

+- `getProposalVoteNames(uint proposal_idd)`: This function retrieves an array of vote names/options for a specific proposal.
+It retrieves the `options` array of the proposal with the given ID and adds each option to an array called `mypropvotes`.
+The function then returns this array.

+- `getProposalVoteNumbers(uint proposal_idd)`: This function retrieves an array of vote numbers/totals for a specific proposal.
+It retrieves the `options_num` array of the proposal with the given ID and adds each vote number to an array called `mypropvotenums`.
+The function then returns this array.

+- `getProposalPower(uint proposal_idd)`: This function retrieves the power of a specific proposal.
+It retrieves the `power` variable of the proposal with the given ID and returns it.

+- `getProposalType(uint proposal_idd)`: This function retrieves the type of a specific proposal.
+This function is not defined in the provided code.

+- `getProposalType(uint proposal_idd)`: This function takes a proposal ID as input and returns a string representing the type of the proposal.
+The string value is obtained from a mapping called `proposals` which maps a proposal ID to a struct containing information about the proposal.
+The function is `view` type, meaning it doesn't modify the state of the contract and can be called without incurring any gas cost.

+- `dao_delegation_single_getback_amount_voter(address from, uint256 amount)`: This function allows a voter to retrieve a single token that was delegated to another address.
+The `from` parameter specifies the address from which the token will be retrieved and `amount` specifies the number of tokens to be retrieved.
+The function checks that the number of tokens being retrieved is less than or equal to the number of debt tokens held by the `from` address.
+This function can only be called externally.

+- `dao_delegation_single_getback_all_voter(address from)`: This function allows a voter to retrieve all tokens that were delegated to another address.
+The `from` parameter specifies the address from which all tokens will be retrieved.
+This function can only be called externally.

+- `dao_delagation_multiple_getback_all_voter()`: This function allows a voter to retrieve all tokens that were delegated to multiple addresses.
+This function can only be called externally.
+This function has no parameters.

+- `dao_clawback_single_voter(address from)`: This function allows the DAO to retrieve a single token that was delegated to another address by a voter.
+The `from` parameter specifies the address from which the token will be retrieved.
+The function checks that the caller has YK (Yield Keeper) privileges.
+This function can only be called externally.

+- `dao_clawback_all_voter()`: This function allows the DAO to retrieve all tokens that were delegated to another address by voters.
+The function checks that the caller has YK (Yield Keeper) privileges.
+This function can only be called externally.

+- `dao_delegation_single_getback_amount_yk(address from, uint256 amount`: This function allows the DAO to retrieve a single token that was delegated to another address by a YK.
+The `from` parameter specifies the address from which the token will be retrieved and `amount` specifies the number of tokens to be retrieved.
+The function checks that the number of tokens being retrieved is less than or equal to the number of debt tokens held by the `from` address.
+This function can only be called externally.

+- `dao_delegation_single_getback_all_yk(address from)`:
+This function allows the DAO to retrieve all tokens that were delegated to another address by a YK.
+The `from` parameter specifies the address from which all tokens will be retrieved.
+This function can only be called externally.

+- `dao_delagation_multiple_getback_all_yk()`: This function allows the DAO to retrieve all tokens that were delegated to multiple addresses by a YK.
+The function checks that the caller has YK (Yield Keeper) privileges.
+This function can only be called externally.
+This function has no parameters.

+- `dao_clawback_single_yk(address to)`: This function allows the DAO to retrieve a single token that was delegated to another address by a YK.
+The `to` parameter specifies the address to which the token will be clawed back.
+The function checks that the caller has YK.

 ### newFactory1.sol